 I just quit my job… It wasn’t necessarily a spur of the moment decision, but it certainly happened before I had a plan in motion for what I was going to do next.

 I am a fairly careful person and leaving my job before I had planned my next move was one of the most terrifying things that I have ever done.
 I had been feeling somewhat unhappy in my workplace for a while and had been considering leaving when a series of events made it painfully obvious that I needed to go.
 Now.

 The overwhelming anxiety that flooded through me for the 48 hours leading up to my departure was crippling.
 I could not get my mind to slow down and stop obsessing over everything that could possibly go wrong or would never go right again.

-I worried that the reason my work situation got so bad was because I was a failure, that no one would hire me now, that I sent my career into a spiral of doom by making this choice, that I am too young to risk my income just to stand up for myself in my workplace, that I was putting my fiancé in a stressful financial position by not knowing where or what my next job would be.
+I worried that the reason my work situation got so bad was because I was a failure, that no one would hire me now, that I sent my career into a spiral of doom by making this choice.
+Was I too young to risk my income just to stand up for myself in my workplace?
+And, was I putting my fiancé in a stressful financial position by not knowing where or what my next job would be?

 I spent the days leading up to my resignation reaching out to friends, co-workers, and family for support.
 In my conversations with them about my overwhelming anxiety I received a couple of pieces of advice about managing stressful situations.

 I want to share this experience in the hopes that the advice I have received will help others get through tough times and have the courage to want the best for themselves.

 Now that I have officially resigned my position and have begun to interview for other job opportunities, my stress-filled moments have started to come and go in a roller coaster of emotions.
 One moment I am feeling confident and hopeful, and the next it feels like I will never get another job and I will be forced to sell a kidney to pay our mortgage.